Inhale project studentship 2020 entry

 The PhD project will be supervised by Professor Prashant Kumar, who is a founding Director of the Global Centre for Clean Air Research (GCARE).
 He has extensive experience in air pollution and green infrastructure monitoring/modelling and particle dynamics modelling.
-The student will work in a team of postdoctoral/PhD researchers at the GCARE team.
-They will work closely with GCARE and project collaborators from the Imperial College London.
+The candidate will have the opportunity to closely work with the diverse and multidisciplinary GCARE team and collaborate with various relevant projects ongoing within the centre and beyond with Imperial College London partners of INHALE project.

 Candidates are expected to have: